saburhb/FlyNetSim/README.md

 # FlyNetSim (Integrated UAV-Network Simulator)
 FlyNetSim is a UAV Network Simulator created by combining ns-3 network simulator and Ardupilot based UAV simulator Software-in-the-loop (SITL) with light weight Pub/Sub based middleware.
 The details about the design of the simulator and some preliminary results for some use case scenarios are presented in our [paper](https://arxiv.org/pdf/1808.04967.pdf).
-If you find this code useful in your research, please consider citing the paper.
+If you find this code useful in your research, please consider citing the paper: [Baidya, S., Shaikh, Z., & Levorato, M. "FlyNetSim: An open source synchronized UAV network simulator based on ns-3 and ardupilot".
+In Proceedings of the 21st ACM International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems (ACM MSWiM).]

 The bibtex is mentioned below:
 ```
   @inproceedings{baidya2018flynetsim,
       title={FlyNetSim: An Open Source Synchronized UAV Network Simulator based on ns-3 and Ardupilot},